getsolus/solus-site.github.io/content/blog/2016-12-12-budgie-10-2-9-released.md

 url: "2016/12/12/budgie-10-2-9-released"
 ---

 We're happy to announce the release of Budgie 10.2.9.
-This is solely a bug fix release, tackling some niggling issues before our focus shifts to Budgie 11.
+This is solely a bug fix release, tackling some niggling issues before our focus shifts to development of Budgie 11.

 ## Widgets